SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

 ***1.1) Introduction***

+-   The Purpose of this protocol is to define the steps and estimated costs for the preparation and sequencing of 16S rRNA gene sequence libraries using the Illumina MiSeq sequencing platform.

 -   The Illumina MiSeq Personal Sequencer can produce 2 x 250 paired-end reads and up to 8.5 Gb of data in a single run.
 Dual indexing of library samples allows up to 384 samples to be run simultaneously.